Dr. Ann Barron

 Website authors are encouraged to link to FCIT resources.
 Links may be made to any page within the publication.
 We provide buttons and banners if you would like to add a graphical link to FCIT resources.
 Please link only to HTML pages.
 Do not link directly to image, sound, or multimedia files.
 FCIT Web content may NOT be mirrored on any publicly accessible server.
 Address any comments or questions to the Director.

-When you visit an FCIT website, our Web servers automatically recognize only the Internet domain and IP address from which you accessed that website, and keep track of the types of operating systems, screen resolutions, and other hardware related items that help us make our site more accessible.
-This information does not result in the identification of personal information such as your email address.
+When you visit an FCIT website, our Web servers automatically recognize the Internet domain and IP address from which you accessed that website, and keep track of the types of operating systems, screen resolutions, and other hardware related items that help us make our site more accessible.
+We may gather aggregate date, time, and pages accessed information to determine overall volume and timing of access to our websites.
+We do this so that we can improve the content of our websites.
+Additionally, we utilize Google Analytics on many of our websites to help us better understand and serve our visitors.
+This gives us information such as what languages our visitor’s browsers are set to or which countries they are visiting from.

 You may choose to share personal information with us by sending email or submitting forms on certain FCIT websites.
 Information voluntarily shared with us may be posted to our websites, included in reports to grantors, or otherwise published by the Florida Center for Instructional Technology.
-If you do not want personal information collected and shared, please do not submit it to us.
+If you do not want such personal information collected and shared, please do not submit forms or emails.
 You must be at least 13 years old to submit forms or send email to FCIT.
-We neither target, nor knowingly collect personal information from minors under the age of 13 years.

 The Florida Center for Instructional Technology